Palestinian prisoners' hunger strikes: 2004

 In mid-August 2004, over 3000 Palestinians held in Israeli prisons launched a hunger strike.
-Among the prisoners' demands were the removal of glass partitions in visitor areas, increased access to telephones, and end to solitary confinement, and an end to strip searches.
+Among the prisoners' demands were the removal of glass partitions in visitor areas, increased access to telephones, an end to solitary confinement, and an end to strip searches.
 One Palestinian detained in the Negev interviewed by The New Arab in 2015 described the strike's motivations as "in response to the repressive measures and humiliation practised against Palestinian detainees, like strip searches, at the hands of jailers in order to contain the intifada."

 The Israeli government reacted uncompromisingly to the hunger strike, with Minister of Internal Security Tzachi Hanegbi declaring that "As far as I am concerned, these terrorists can go on hunger strike for a day, a week, a month - or until death."
+In a similarly uncompromising manner, Israeli prison authorities removed prisoner access to books, newspapers, cigarettes, salt, and water supplies, alongside preventing family visits during the strike.

 The Israel Prison Service stated that it would consult an ethics committee on force-feeding the striking prisoners if necessary and accused the prisoners of having malicious intentions, releasing a statement saying that "the prisoners’ demand that they should be allowed to continue to plan and direct terror attacks from inside Prisons Service facilities is unacceptable and contravenes all existing security rules."

-The hunger strike was ended in early September, after 18 days.
+The hunger strike ended in early September, after 18 days.
 None of the prisoners' demands were met.
 The Palestinian interviewed by The New Arab in 2015 claimed that the failure of the strike lay in splintering of the committee leading the strikes into different sub-committees in different prisons and sub-sections of prisons, as well as in the Fatah-Hamas conflict.